iashtripathy/Youtube-Search-Api/README.md

 ## Features
 1. Shuffles through the provided API Key set every time it searches.
-3. Sort & Filter Options are provided.
+2. Sort Option is provided.
+In order to sort by PublishAt go to the dashboard and click on the PublishedAt Heading Column.
+This will sort in Asc and Desc order both
-4. The data fetched from YT are latest.
+3. The data fetched from YT are latest.
+4. Pagination is added.
+5. Global Seach on any keyword is added in the dashboard.
+6. A dropdown field inorder to give the users an option to select no. of entries to display in every page